MIDeafSense/NOVENOGA-Basics/README.md

 Hi Pilot !

-Cyberspace.dev is first online game for developers!
-In the game, you are the control center of spaceships in the universe, the game has a fairly simple game model and does not require much time to start.
-This is an excellent platform for both manned control and for the development of automation scripts and even artificial intelligence!
+Cyberspace.dev is the first online game for developers!
+In the game, you are the control center of spaceships in the universe.
+The game has a fairly simple game model and does not require much time to start.
+This is an excellent platform for both manned control and development of automated scripts and even artificial intelligence!

 Our website: https://cyberspace.dev

 ### **Quotas**

-Requests: <b>5</b> per sec <br/>
+Max requests: <b>5</b> p/s<br/>
-Connections to API: <b>20</b> per <b>single IPAddress</b>
+Max connections: <b>100</b></b>

 ### **Quick start**